 The letter of advice will be updated regularly and any changes to the risk profile of the file will be factored into the advice.
 This type of rigour is conducive to no surprise litigation and assists with formulating of settlement offers.
-Plaintiffs should also embrace the same type of rigour, although it is not common and absent the rigour, a case can run a cropper.

-Emotion and false hopes:
+Emotion and false hopes

-For the plaintiff, litigation is by and large about getting paid an amount of money that will place them in the postion they should have been if matters hadn’t gone off the rails.
+For the plaintiff, litigation is by and large about getting paid an amount of money that will place them in the position they should have been if matters hadn’t gone off the rails.
 Typically this will mean receiving a sum of monies that will fix defects and resolve associated expenses whilst spending as little money as possible.
 It’s pure mathematics.

-The cost of litigation:
+The cost of litigation

 Despite repeated attempts by policy makers to reduce the cost of litigation, success has remained elusive.
 Construction litigation is very expensive and in their determination to spend less, litigants often choose advocates who charge less but at the end of the day achieve less for the clients.
 The top practitioners generally have a lot of work on and they don’t compete on the basis of fees.
 Rather, they compete on the basis of expertise.

 Furthermore, the litigation team will typically involve a barrister, a solicitor and an expert witness, which costs a lot of money.
 The often exorbitant costs sometimes dictate that litigants simply can’t continue with their cases and this can culminate in loss, particularly if they are forced to become lay advocates.

 A refusal to settle in a timely manner